italiangrid/storm/webdav-guide.md

 - *ghttps.hostname* is the hostname where your WebDAV endpoint is deployed
 - *free* is the name of a R/W from anonymous Storage Area

-and knowing that unencrypted connections has 8085 as default port, the following table show various cURLs, one for each HTTP/WebDAV method.
+and knowing that unencrypted connections have 8085 as default port, the following table show various cURLs, one for each HTTP/WebDAV method.

 | Method | cURL | Notes |
 |-------------------:|:----|:------|